nicokuehn-dci/Performinator/README.md

 ## Tech Stack: Under the Hood

-TuxTrax is built on a foundation of powerful, open-source technologies:
+Performinator is built on a foundation of powerful, open-source technologies:

 *   **Python Libraries:**
     *   **Audio Engine:** `pedalboard`, `sounddevice`, `pydub`